scottalmond/EscapeRoom/resources/DESIGN.md

 ## Room

 - Requirement [TIER 1] [Software] [Management]: The finale shall follow a pre-scripted narrative.
-	- Implementation [Software]: The wall computer will play video with sound as dictated by the narrative.
+	- Implementation [Software]: The Wall computer will play video with sound as dictated by the narrative.

 Attempting to design reconfigurable puzzles that target a variable number of players has proven challenging.
 To limit scope, a finite number of players was chosen.
 - Requirement [TIER 1] [Software] [Management]: The finale shall be designed to be operated by five players.